openhab/openhab-docs/developers/development/bindings.md

 The Build includes [Tooling for static code analysis](https://github.com/openhab/static-code-analysis) that will validate your code against the openHAB Coding Guidelines and some additional best practices.
 Information about the checks can be found [here](https://github.com/openhab/static-code-analysis#esh-guidelines-covered).

-The tool will generate an idividual report for each binding that you can find in `.../your_binding_directory/target/code-analysis/report.html` file and a report for the whole build that contains links to the individual reports in the `../openhab2-addons/target/summary_report.html`.
-The tool categorizes the found issues by priority: 1(error),2(warning) or 3(info).
+The tool will generate an individual report for each binding that you can find in `.../your_binding_directory/target/code-analysis/report.html` file and a report for the whole build that contains links to the individual reports in the `../openhab2-addons/target/summary_report.html`.
+The tool categorizes the found issues by priority: 1(error), 2(warning) or 3(info).
 If any error is found within your code the Maven build will end with failure.
-You will receive detailed information (path to the file, line and message) listing all problems with Prioriry 1 on the console:
+You will receive detailed information (path to the file, line and message) listing all problems with priority 1 on the console:

 ```
 ...